0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 notes:

-Here's the lowest level webassembly code you can write in Rust.
+Here's the lowest-level webassembly code you can write in Rust.
-It's so low level it's grabbing the window, document and then generating nodes and appending them to the DOM manually.
+It's so low level it's grabbing the window and document, then generating nodes and appending them to the DOM manually.

-do you Recognise this kind of code?
+But, do you recognise this kind of code?
+Where have you seen this sort of thing before?

 ---